Johnsville, CA 1952

 Skiing and subsequently snowboarding were and are great industrial activities bringing jobs and affluence to many.
 Skiing caused new cities to rise up in the mountain areas in Europe and the Americas.
 Skiing became the vehicle for Austria’s national identity (and its national industries) after World War Two.

 International competition changed snowsport and brought Alpine racing and later, snowboard events to the world.
 National teams in World Championships and the Winter Olympics are national, if not global celebrities.
-More people in the world know of or understand what snowsport are all about, thanks to the advent of TV coverage.
+More people in the world know of, or understand, what snowsports is all about, thanks to the advent of TV coverage and then social media.

 Through all this change and evolution, the main character is the skier, his resolve and ingenuity.
 There are an unlimited number of stories that need to be told and people we need to meet.

 Bringing the elements of this legacy to the world is a task in which the Foundation aims to play a part.
 The Foundation will support preservation of the legacy through research, publications, educational media and support to museums and cultural centers for display and secure storage of memorabilia.
-So with your help, let’s bring snowsport’s contribution to health and fitness, industry and community to society.
+So, with your help, let’s bring the contributions made by snowsports in health, fitness, industry and community to society

 Read further regarding the origins of skiing using these links.

 Certain projects will require support from volunteers or interns from educational institutions.
 Foundation trustees have identified several historic document groups calling for transfer to digital media.
 Examples of such documents and artifacts include the following.